Mats-Dodd/CausalKit/README.md

 Things to implement:

-1. fixed effects, not displaying all the coefficients that are fixed in summary
-3. allow fixed effects to work with categorical variables use traffic fatalities from 271
+3. demo fixed effects on  traffic fatalities from 271 and on which data
 4. add IV Regression use angrist data as example
 5. add t test
 6. add f test